Table of Contents

 Finding a good primary care doctor is a challenge, especially in a new country.
 Contact the United States Embassy in your new country for guidance.
 They will have resources like lists of English-speaking doctors and specialists in your new area.
 Don’t forget to look into dentists as well.
 And locate the emergency room nearest to your new home to be ready for any urgent situations.

-Once you have all of the plans made for your new home, it’s time to decide what to do with your current home.
+Once you have all the plans for your new home, it’s time to decide what to do with your current home.
 If you are renting your home, you can either end your lease or sublet it to a new renter.
 However, the choices become a little more difficult if you own your property.

 Depending on if you plan to move to a new country temporarily or permanently, you might choose to sell your current home to have one less thing on your plate.
 Make sure to do this enough time ahead of your move so you can handle the closing ahead of your move abroad.